 There are two main types of lymphoma: Hodgkin lymphoma and non-Hodgkin lymphoma.
-Hodgkin lymphoma is named for the doctor (Thomas Hodgkin) who originally described the disease as a cancer of the lymph nodes in 1832.2
+Hodgkin lymphoma is named for Dr. Thomas Hodgkin who first described it as a cancer of the lymph nodes in 1832.2

 What are the different types of Hodgkin lymphoma?

-- Nodular sclerosis Hodgkin lymphoma, which can occur at any age but is most commonly found in teens and young adults and tends to develop in the neck or chest
+- Nodular sclerosis Hodgkin lymphoma, which can occur at any age but is most often found in teens and young adults.
+It tends to develop in the neck or chest.

-- Mixed cellularity Hodgkin lymphoma, which mostly occurs in older adults, although it can occur in at any age; it tends to develop in the upper half of the body
+- Mixed cellularity Hodgkin lymphoma, which mostly occurs in older adults.
+It tends to develop in the upper half of the body.

-- Lymphocyte-depleted Hodgkin lymphoma, which usually occurs in older people and is generally discovered at later stages of the disease1
+- Lymphocyte-depleted Hodgkin lymphoma, which usually occurs in older people.
+It is generally discovered at later stages of the disease.1

-The remaining 5% of HL are categorized as nodular lymphocyte predominant Hodgkin lymphoma (NLPHL).
-The cancer cells are referred to as “popcorn cells” because of their appearance under a microscope.
-NLPHL usually develops in the lymph nodes in the neck and/or under the arms, and it can occur in people of any age.1
+The remaining 5 perecent of HL are knowns as nodular lymphocyte predominant Hodgkin lymphoma (NLPHL).
+The cancer cells are referred to as "popcorn cells" because of how they look under a microscope.
+NLPHL usually develops in the lymph nodes in the neck and/or under the arms.
+It can occur in people of any age.1

-While the exact cause of HL remains unknown, the cancer can begin with a change to the DNA of the lymphocytes.
-There are two main types of lymphocytes, B lymphocytes (or B cells) and T lymphocytes (or T cells).
+The exact cause of HL remains unknown, but the cancer can begin with a change to the DNA of the lymphocytes.
+There are two main types of lymphocytes: B lymphocytes (or B cells) and T lymphocytes (or T cells).
 HL usually beings in B lymphocytes.1

 Each time any cell in the body divides, it makes a new copy of its DNA.
-Sometimes errors occur during this replication.
-These errors can cause the cell to develop abnormally and may lead to the development of cancer through the activation of oncogenes or the suppression of tumor suppressor genes.
+Sometimes errors occur during this process.
+These errors can cause the cell to develop abnormally.
+This may lead to the development of cancer through the activation of oncogenes or the suppression of tumor suppressor genes.
 Oncogenes are genes that control how cells grow, multiply, and stay alive.
 Tumor suppressor genes are normally a stop mechanism that cause damaged cells to die or slow cell growth.
-When tumor suppressor genes are turned off, cancer cells can replicate more easily.1
+When tumor suppressor genes are turned off, cancer cells can multiply more easily.1

-Researchers have found that several DNA mutations are present in Reed-Steinberg cells, and these mutations can cause the cells to multiply and live longer than normal.
+Researchers have found that several DNA mutations are present in Reed-Steinberg cells.
+These mutations can cause the cells to multiply and live longer than normal.
 The Reed-Steinberg cells also secrete cytokines, chemicals that attract other cells into the lymph nodes and add to the swelling of the nodes.
 The cells which are brought into the lymph node by these cytokines can provide substances that help Reed-Steinberg cells to continue to grow.1